arman-aminian/twitter-backend/README.md

 The actual requests and corresponding responses can be seen in the code itself and doesn't need much of an explanation.

+##### Search by text
+We tried to implement text-based search much like Twitter itself so our search algorithm supports the following examples:
+- "q1 q2 q3": all the tweets with this exact pattern in them.
+- q1 q2 q3: all the tweets having at least one of the queries.
+- "q1" q2 "q3": all the tweets that have q1 and q3. (q2 optional)

 You can generate the docs of the backend to get a better sense of requests and responses.
 To generate these docs (automatically with the help of [swag](https://github.com/swaggo/swag)), first install the package